-Our outreach includes audiology and speech language pathology services at little to no cost to the underserved, education and training to the public and other professionals, and hearing loss prevention programs for those at risk for noise-induced hearing loss.
+Our outreach efforts include audiology and speech-language pathology services offered at little to no cost to individuals from medically underserved communities, education and training for the public and other professionals, and hearing loss prevention programs for individuals at risk of noise-induced hearing loss.

 Outreach Programs